sacchinbhg/Ros-Noetic-RPLIDAR/README.md

 You should see rplidar's scan result in the rviz.

-You can also use this repo to see the ros topics used and message types.
-Using this information you can use hector slam to make a Simoultaneous Localization and mapping robot using the similaryly names github reop I have
+You can also use this repository to see the ros topics used and message types.
+Using this information you can use hector slam to make a Simoultaneous Localization and mapping robot.
+Currently working on that repository.